 Where else was I being affected by poor air quality without knowing it?
 I decided to do some investigating and I didn’t quite like what I found.
 But, awareness is the first step to fixing a problem.
 I discovered that while we tend to associate poor air quality with outdoor elements such as pollution, that our indoor spaces are often a far greater source of unhealthy air due to the presence of substances such as “lead (in house dust), formaldehyde, fire-retardants, radon, even volatile chemicals from fragrances used in conventional cleaners.”

 Now that we know there is a problem, what can we do to fix it?

 There are several ways that we can improve our air quality with fairly minimal effort.
 As I mentioned, the air quality outside is often better than that on the inside.
 So, why not bring outside in?
 In researching ways to improve my indoor air quality I came across a solution that will not only help me feel better but will make my place look better as well.
 Talk about a win-win.
 And it’s NASA recommended?
 That’s a win-win-win in my book.

-Keeping plants in the house, especially the bedroom where we spend most of our time, will have a tremendous impact on the quality of our air and your sleep.
+Keeping various plants in the house, especially the bedroom where we spend most of our time, will have a tremendous impact on the quality of our air and your sleep.
 There are a number of relatively inexpensive plants that you can purchase such as the peace lily, aloe vera, spider plant and valerian to name a few.
-But, one plant rose above the others in my research and it was the snake plant.
+But, one plant rose above the others in my research and it was the bedroom snake plant.

 “Snakes…why did it have to be snakes.”